Additionally, stucco lawsuits are common in Florida because of defective installation by the contractor.

 This is a bit of a trick question.
-Construction defect cases are subject to both a statute of limitations and a statute of repose.
+Construction defect cases are subject to a statute of limitations and a statute of repose.
 The statute of limitations in Florida for construction defect cases.
 This generally means that you must commence an action within four years after you knew or reasonably should have known of the presence of a defect that was resulting in damage to your home.
-The statute of repose is ten years from the latest of several events, but generally, the latest event is when the contract on your home terminated.
+The statute of repose is ten years from the latest of several events, but generally, the latest event is when the contract on your home is terminated.
 The attorneys at Wilson Reeder & Zudar have been instrumental in shaping the parameters of the statute of repose in the appellate courts.

-4. What is arbitration and is it mandatory?
+4. What is arbitration, and is it mandatory?

 5. How do I select a construction defect attorney?

 Also important to consider is who will be primarily handling the case.
-At Wilson Reeder & Zudar, the attorney you speak with at the beginning of the case will handle your case for its entirety and will be available to answer any questions and speak with you when necessary.
+At Wilson Reeder & Zudar, the attorney you speak with at the beginning of the case will handle your case for its entirety and be available to answer any questions and speak with you when necessary.